When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does the Name Lana Mean?

-In Germanic, Greek, and Orthodox Slavic countries, Lana carries the meaning of “sunlight”, “light”, “shining”, “luminescent”, “pure”, “blessed”, or “holy” (2).
+However, its most profound etymology comes from its connection to the name Svetlana.
+In Germanic, Greek, and Orthodox Slavic countries, Lana carries the radiant meaning of “sunlight”, “light”, “shining”, “luminescent”, “pure”, “blessed”, or “holy” (2).
+This interpretation frames the child as a beacon of joy and warmth.

-How Popular Is the Name Lana?
+How Popular is the Name Lana?

 How Do I Pronounce Lana?